 3.2.
-Value Trend Regressions at Three Levels of Aggregation
+Value trend regressions at three levels of aggregation

 We next estimate panel regressions of the evolution of IIPs over time to test more formally whether investments involving South countries grew faster than those involving North countries.
 We run growth regressions at three levels of aggregation, where all observations enter at equal weights (regardless of how large the IIP of each country (or country pair) is in the aggregate).
 This helps to test whether the aggregate trends we document are common across countries or are driven by a few large countries.
 First, we estimate region-to-region (R-R) regressions to test whether the trends discussed so far are statistically significant.
 Then, the more granular country-to-region (C-R) regressions, which include country-to-region and region-to-country investments, examine whether these trends are widely shared at the country level.20 Last, the most granular country-to-country (C-C) regressions determine whether the aggregate patterns hold for the average country pair in the global financial network.
-We repeat these C-C regressions for the top quintile of countries by GDP to show only at the C-R level because region-to-country data are not available.
+We repeat these C-C regressions for the top quintile of countries by GDP to show that our estimates are not distorted by smaller countries that might not be representative of the aggregate and tend to have more missing bilateral data.